Home » Appetizers » Cheesy Sausage Dip with Beans and Spinach

 • Stir in the spinach and season with kosher salt.
 Cook and stir until the spinach is wilted.
 Gently fold in the beans.

-• Sprinkle the Parmesan cheese over the top and transfer the skillet to the oven and bake for about 20 minutes, until the dip is bubbly and the cheese is golden brown.
+• If not using an oven-safe skillet, transfer the mixture to a baking dish.
+Sprinkle the Parmesan cheese over the top, then bake uncovered for 20 minutes, until the dip is bubbly and the cheese is melted.

 Notes